dataslime/.github/CONTRIBUTING.md

 ## Issue Triage

-Here are some tags that we're using to better organize issues in this repo:
+Here are some tags that we're using to better organize issues:

 - `good first issue` - Good candidates for someone new to the project to contribute.
 - `help wanted` - Issues that should be addressed and which we would welcome a